D-OJIER/Water-Management-System/README.md

 * Improved readability and maintainability
 * Structured into handler and logic layers

-## Key Learning

-This project demonstrates the transition from:

-* Writing code for correctness → Designing code for clarity and scalability

 ## How to Run

 1. Compile the files: